caojohnny/gfold/README.md

 C++ as a demo that plots the some of the numerical examples in the original paper using matplotlib-cpp.

+# Disclaimer

+The algorithm is not fully discretized in this project.

+I am also not a rocket scientist.
+This is a demo - a toy - not a production-ready piece of code.
+I make no guarantees about the correctness nor the functional completeness of the project.
+USE AT YOUR OWN RISK!

 # Demo

 ![gfold.png](https://i.postimg.cc/gJDTqd4T/gfold.png)